 November is another huge month for bookish holidays, most notably National Novel Writing Month.
-Both National Authors Day and National Family Literacy Day is November 1st.
-The first Saturday of the month (Nov 5) is Book Lovers Day.
-We also have National Nonfiction Day (Nov 6), I love to Write Day (Nov 15), High Five a Librarian Day (Nov 18), and the third full week of November is National Young Readers Week and National Book Award Week.
+Both National Authors Day and National Family Literacy Day are on November 1st.
+The first Saturday of the month (Nov 4) is Book Lovers Day.
+We also have National Nonfiction Day (Nov 6), I Love to Write Day (Nov 15), High Five a Librarian Day (Nov 18), and the third full week of November is National Young Readers Week and National Book Award Week.
 It’s also Non-fiction November all month long!

 As far as literary birthdays go, we have Bram Stoker’s Birthday (Nov 8, 1847), as well as Neil Gaiman (Nov 10, 1960), Neal Shusterman (November 12, 1962) Robert Louis Stevenson (Nov 13, 1850), and Madeleine L’Engle Camp (Nov 29, 1918).